NicholasRabbit/Computer-Architecture/CSAPP/Notes_on_Learning_CSAPP.md

 To illustrate, `cmovl %edx, %eax` moves the content in `%edx` to `%eax` if `%edx` < `%eax`(signed).

-(2) Why does the code based on "conditional data transfer" can outperform the code based on "conditional control transfers"?
+(2) Why does the code based on "conditional data transfer" can outperform the code based on "conditional control transfer"?

 See Figure 3.16 and its illustration.